gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

     - Kernel exploits.
 Kernels are shared between container and hosts magnifying kernel existing exploits
     - DoS attacks - an overloaded container can starve other containers in a host
     - Container breakouts - access to a container can lead to access to other containers
-    - Poisoned Images - how do/can you trust an image source you’re using
+    - Poisoned Images - how do/can you trust an image source you're using
     - Compromising secrets -
 * [Namespaced Resources in Docker](https://opensource.com/business/14/7/docker-security-selinux)
     - Process